Vutrisiran: HELIOS-B Study

 The exploratory endpoints included1:

-Quality of life, assessed with the EuroQol-5D-5L questionnaire
+Change from baseline in quality of life, assessed by the EuroQol-5D-5L questionnaire

 The pharmacodynamic endpoint was the change from baseline in serum TTR levels at Month 30.1

-Safety was monitored throughout the study, including assessments of1,6:
+Safety was monitored throughout the study, including assessments of1:

 AEs